After the Slaves Were Freed: Penn Center and the Port Royal Experiment

 The death of President Abraham Lincoln in April 1865 marked a decline of interest in the Port Royal Experiment.
 Lincoln’s successor Andrew Johnson and local politicians eventually restored much of St. Helena’s lands to their previous white owners.
 This might have been the end of Penn Center, except for the determination of Laura Matilda Towne.

-When she arrived at St. Helena’s in 1862, she thought she’d be live there a few short years.
+When she arrived at St. Helena’s in 1862, she thought she’d be living there a few short years.
 Well, no. Turns out, she missioned to the Gullah-Geechee people—a name that refers to the birthplace region of St. Helena’s original black slaves—until her death in 1901.
 According to South Carolina Archives and History:"The significance of the Penn School in relation to the history of black education is threefold.
 First, the Penn School can lay claim to being the first school established in the South as a result of the Civil War for the formal education of Negroes."

 Like this story?
 Then you'll love our emails.
 Sign up today.